adoroburrito/adoroburrito/README.md

 ### Hi, i'm André! 👋

-I'm currently working as a full-stack software engineer @ [Everis Brazil](https://www.everis.com/brazil/pt-br/home-br), mostly using JavaScript, both in the back-end (Node, TypeScript) and the front-end (React.js).
+I'm currently working as a full-stack software engineer @ Appnovation, mostly using JavaScript, both in the back-end (Node, TypeScript) and the front-end (React.js, Vue.js, Angular 2).

 Please see pinned repositories below for samples of my code, through my side projects!